DSC-SPIDAL/harp/Hands-on.md

 bcastCentroids(cenTable, this.getMasterID());
 ```

-### Step 3: Convert Training Data from Harp side to DAAL side
+### Step 3: Convert training data from Harp side to DAAL side

 The training data loaded from HDFS are stored at Java heap memory.
 To invoke DAAL kernel, convert them into
 the DAAL *NumericTable*